Canada and USA Rivers

 By the mid-19th-century, Bath ME became USA's 5th largest port constructing clipper/sail ships.
 The last enterprise to build wooden vessels here was Percy & Small Shipyard (in 1971 acquired for preservation by Maine Maritime Museum).
 Town's most famous shipyard is Bath Iron Works (established in 1884), which is still a major employer in the region and currently a division of General Dynamics Corporation.

 As cruise port, Bath ME is included in the regular schedule of USA's largest river cruise company - American Cruise Lines.
-Next table shows MS Independence ship's 7-day "Maine Coast and Harbors" itinerary as port sequence.
+Next table shows MS Independence ship's 7-day "Maine Coast and Harbors" itinerary as ports sequence.
 Prices start from ~USD 3100 per person (double occupancy rates).

 |Date / Time||Port|